joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 $$ q \leq 1 - 0.99^{1/22} \approx 0.000456729 \text{.}$$

-For this per-test cutoff and 147 tests, we find that we can tolerate up to 3 failures on a per-test basis.
-(147 tests is the smallest number of tests that can tolerate 3 failures in this argument.)
+For this per-test cutoff and 147 tests, we find that we can tolerate up to 3 failures on a per-test basis (and 147 tests is the smallest number of tests that can tolerate 3 failures in this argument.)
 In this case, if 4 or more failures are observed for any specific IID test then we conclude that the source is non-IID (that is, we reject the null hypothesis with